-- Navy blue sweatshirt or cardigan (either plain or embroidered with the school logo) - White or pale blue polo shirt (with or without logo) - Plain grey, black, navy blue school-type trousers, shorts, skirt or pinafore (not including leggings, jeans, chinos) - Plain tights in school colours - Blue/white check summer dress
+- Navy blue sweatshirt or cardigan (either plain or embroidered with the school logo) - White or pale blue polo shirt (with or without logo) - Plain grey, black, or navy blue school-type trousers or shorts (leggings or jeans are not acceptable) - Plain grey, black or navy blue skirt or pinafore - Plain tights in school colours - Blue/white check summer dress - Black shoes.
+Trainer style shoes are acceptable as long as they are plain black without logos.